 The heart has a very sophisticated nervous system all of its own, which is affiliative and cooperative.

 So doing HeartMath is a key stress management and developing emotional intelligence skill all rolled into one.
+Please see the link in the right column.

 Emotions are vital to learning.
 One of the things Daniel Goleman talks about in his book "Emotional Intelligence" is the importance of emotions for learning.
 The emotional brain came before the pre-frontal cortex, and emotion is vital to learning, so the value we in the west place on thinking and rationality may hinder learning.